AMKID -- a large KID-based camera at the APEX telescope: Filter stack

-KIDs are sensitive to any radiation above the superconductor band gap that reaches the inductive transmission line.
-Therefore, a set of filters is required to define the instrument bandpass.
-The filter set, which also includes the input cryostat window, also play a relevant role in rejecting infrared and optical radiation.\\ The cryostat window is located at a highly aberrated image of the focal plane and has a size of 15x15~cm$^2$.
-The window is built from a 5~mm high density polyethylene (HDPE) plate coated on both sides with a 90~$\mu$m Zitex\textsuperscript{\textregistered} layer acting as anti-reflection coating for the 850~GHz frequency range.
-Given the relative low refraction index of both materials the reflection losses at 350~GHz are of order 5$\%$ only.\\ The power that enters the cryostat via the window aperture is around 11~W. The spectrum corresponds to a 300~K black body which peaks in the infrared.
-This radiation is mostly reflected by a 3~THz low-pass infrared filter located at the 50~K shield, allowing operation of the inner 4~K and lower stages.
-This filter is designed to be unaffected by self heating effects due to its reflective design and its implementation as a single layer structure on a thin substrate, see \cite{Tucker2006}.
-The remaining infrared power is filtered by a second 5~mm HDPE sheet coated with Zitex installed just after the reflective filter. \\ A second filtering step, a 1~THz multilayer low-pass filter, is installed at the 8~K optical enclosure .
-Thermometers are used to monitor the temperatures on the filter edges (130~K for the HDPE and reflective filter, 17~K for the 1~THz low-pass).
-This information is used to feed our model of the filter stack described in the next subsection.
-The large difference between the cold-head temperatures and filters near the window is caused by the large distance separating the two, the large infrared load on our cryostat, and the thermal conduction of the radiation shield structure. \\ After the window and infrared filtering stage the radiation enters the optical cavity, at a nominal temperature of 8~K, where M5, M6, and the cold stop are installed.
-The cavity contains a cold-baffle structure that terminates warm stray radiation that enters into the cryostat from the instrument cabin environment.
-It also provides a cold termination for detector spill-over.
-After the optical cavity radiation reach the detector area where the free-standing wire grid diplexes both arrays in polarization.
-One linear polarization is reflected towards the LFA meanwhile the other polarization is transmitted to the HFA.
-On both arrays a set of three filters is used to define the pass-band.
+After the window and infrared filtering stage, the radiation enters the optical cavity, at a nominal temperature of 8~K, where M5, M6, and the cold stop are installed.
+The cavity contains a cold-baffle structure that terminates warm stray radiation entering the cryostat from the instrument cabin environment.
+It also provides cold termination for detector spill-over.
+Subsequently, radiation reaches the detector area where the free-standing wire grid diplexes both arrays in polarization.
+One linear polarization is reflected toward the LFA, aligned with detector polarization, while the other polarization is transmitted to the HFA.
+On both arrays a set of three filters is used to define the passband.
 The first two, attached to the 4K and 1K stages, are low pass filters.
-The last filter, located at the 300~mK stage, is a bandpass that define the operation band of the arrays.
-Figure \ref{fig1} presents the bandpass of the filter stack, including cryostat window, used in each array.
+The last filter, located at the 300~mK stage, is a bandpass that defines the operation band of the arrays.
+Figure \ref{fig1} presents the bandpass of the filter stack, including the cryostat window, used in each array.
 This information is summarized in Table \ref{table:FilterParameters}.\\